precice/micro-manager/docs/micro-simulation-convert-to-library.md

 ## Next Steps

-With your code converted to a library, you can now [create a coupling configuration](tooling-micro-manager-usage-configuration.html).
+After restructuring your micro simulation code into a Python-importable class structure, [configure the Micro Manager](tooling-micro-manager-usage-configuration.html).